AFLplusplus/AFLplusplus/qemu_mode/README.persistent.md

 `AFL_QEMU_PERSISTENT_ADDR`.

 This address can be the address of whatever instruction.
 Setting this address to the start of a function makes the usage simple.
-If the address is however within a function, either RET, OFFSET, or EXITS (see below in 2.2, 2.3, 2.6) have to be set.
+If the address is, however, within a function, either RET, OFFSET, or EXITS (see below in 2.2, 2.3, 2.6) have to be set.
 This address (as well as the RET address, see below) has to be defined in hexadecimal with the 0x prefix or as a decimal value.

 If both RET and EXITS are not set, QEMU will assume that START points to a function and will patch the return address (on stack or in the link register) to